gradlab/MK_twodrugintro_public/README.md

           - `seq_baselineparms_propdf.csv`
           - `combined_baselineparms_numslost.csv`
           - `combined_baselineparms_numslost_filtered.csv`: becomes Supplementary Table 3, and the other outputs are used for generating main and supplementary figures, as described.
+    - `threshold_analysis_output_plots.R `: takes output generated from `threshold_analysis.R`, which were too large to include in the github repo, and creates summarized outputs and plots from them.
+The output files from this script are written to `output/baseline_parms_analysis/` and include:
+          -`seq_1perc_locksumdf.csv`